calebcross/calebcross.github.io/README.md

 - `src/pages/blog.jsx` - the main `/blog` homepage
 - `src/pages/404.jsx` - the default 404 page

 You can easily modify those pages and create new ones.
 Gatsby core automatically takes any React component in `src/pages/*` and turns it into a separate page (they must export a component as a default export).
 For example, if you make a new component as `src/pages/page1.jsx`, it will automatically create a new page that can be visited via `mysite.com/page1`.
-For more information on pages as well as other ways they can be created, [click here](https://www.gatsbyjs.com/docs/creating-and-modifying-pages/).
+For more information on pages as well as other ways they can be created, see Gatsby's page creation docs: https://www.gatsbyjs.com/docs/creating-and-modifying-pages/.

 ### Adding or Updating Styles

 Devfolio is fully styled with [TailwindCSS](https://tailwindcss.com/) with the exception of a couple minor additional styles, as found in `src/css/index.css`.

 When the GatsbyJS development server is running, you'll have access to all of the Tailwind styles, however once you deploy (i.e. build the static assets), PurgeCSS runs against them and only leaves the Tailwind styles that were actually used.
 This is beneficial because it keeps the build size considerably smaller, however there are some important considerations to keep in mind in order to keep the HTML purgeable.
 For example, if you use string concatenation to create a class name, PurgeCSS won't be able to figure out what that is.
-For more information on writing purgeable HTML + other methods to control file size, [click here](https://tailwindcss.com/docs/controlling-file-size).
+For more information on writing purgeable HTML and other methods to control file size, see the Tailwind docs: https://tailwindcss.com/docs/controlling-file-size.

 The pattern current used in the template when it comes to writing React components with Tailwind CSS is as follows: